education.vic.gov.au

 • teach part of the curriculum in science

-• engage in structured, goal-directed programs to promote student engagement and wellbeing.
+• engage in structured, goal-directed programs to promote student wellbeing and engagement.

-Refer to Teaching with Animals for more information.
+Refer to Teaching with Animals and Classroom pets - Animal Welfare VictoriaExternal Link for more information.

 Schools may also choose to implement a local school policy on dogs being on school premises.
 Refer to the School Policy Templates Portal for information and an optional template school policy on Dogs at SchoolExternal Link (staff login required).